 Weizen glasses are another giant when it comes to beer glasses.
 It can hold up to 24 ounces of beer, quickly serving two 12-oz. cans in a single gulp.
 The Weizen glass is best used to serve wheat beers and light, aromatic beers as it can form a thick, fluffy head, making the beer more enticingly sweet.

 Slim, sleek, and tall, this is known as the champagne flute’s equivalent for beers.
 The narrow body and opening make it an appropriate glass for light-bodied beers.
-Contrary to the beer boot, which is more prevalent in the US, the stange glass is a classic beer glass for German beers.
+Contrary to the pint glass, which is more prevalent in the US, the stange glass is a classic beer glass for German beers.
 It can hold less than 7 ounces of beer, so it is tiny in the beer world.

 12. Beer Mug